• Home

 Thanksgiving Camping Ideas

-Jump to Recipe Pin it
+Jump to Recipe

 Ever thought of doing something different for Thanksgiving?
-Why not go camping!
-It’s a great way to spend time with your family, eat good good all while having nature as your backdrop!
-From food to decor, we have all the camping ideas you’ll need for a Thanksgiving weekend!
+Why not go camping?
+It’s a great way to spend time with your family and eat well, all while having nature as your backdrop!
+Here is a list of thanksgiving camping ideas!

-a cozy cabin in the woods
+a cozy cabin in the woods - thanksgiving dinner, thanksgiving meal

-shot of a moscow mule
+shot of a moscow mule - thanksgiving dinner, thanksgiving meal

 Easy Thanksgiving Desserts for Camping

 We have two special desserts we love to make when camping.
 S’mores and campfire pies.
-We usually make campfire apple pies, but for the holiday, we made delicious pumpkin pie campfire pies that are SO good!
+We usually make campfire apple pies, but for a holiday, we made delicious pumpkin pie campfire pies that are SO good!

-shot of s'mores on a table
+shot of s'mores on a table - thanksgiving camping trip

 Gourmet S’mores

 Of course, you can’t go camping without making s’mores!
 To make gourmet s’mores, have an array of different toppings available for guests.
-Here are some ideas:

 • Cranberry Jam